On our recent trip to Hong Kong we were spoilt for choice when it came to our favourite meal of the day, brunch.

 If there’s one thing worth getting out of bed for on a Sunday, it’s brunch at Alchemy.

-Every week the chef creates a new eight course menu designed especially for brunch, which is posted on Alchemy’s Facebook page on Friday, just in time for the weekend.
+Every week the chef creates a new eight course menu designed especially for brunch, which is posted on Alchemy’s Facebook page every Friday, just in time for the weekend.

 Separated into two sections, Alchemy features an upstairs lounge and a pitch-black restaurant downstairs which is used of an evening; the concept is to allow customers to experience dinner through their senses.